Puyodead1/udemy-downloader/README.md

   -b BEARER_TOKEN, --bearer BEARER_TOKEN
                         The Bearer token to use
   -q QUALITY, --quality QUALITY
                         Download specific video quality.
 If the requested quality isn't available, the closest quality will be used.
-If not specified, the best quality will be downloaded for each lecture -l LANG, --lang LANG  The language to download for captions, specify 'all' to download all captions (Default is 'en') -cd CONCURRENT_DOWNLOADS, --concurrent-downloads CONCURRENT_DOWNLOADS
+If not specified, the best quality will be downloaded for each lecture -l LANG, --lang LANG  The language to download for captions, specify 'all' to download all captions (Default is 'en')
+  -cc CONCURRENT_CONNECTIONS, --concurrent-connections CONCURRENT_CONNECTIONS
-                        The number of maximum concurrent downloads for segments (HLS and DASH, must be a number 1-50) --skip-lectures       If specified, lectures won't be downloaded --download-assets     If specified, lecture assets will be downloaded --download-captions   If specified, captions will be downloaded --keep-vtt            If specified, .vtt files won't be removed --skip-hls            If specified, hls streams will be skipped (faster fetching) (hls streams usually contain 1080p quality for non-drm lectures)
+                        The number of maximum concurrent connections for segments (HLS and DASH, must be a number 1-30)
+  --skip-lectures       If specified, lectures won't be downloaded --download-assets     If specified, lecture assets will be downloaded --download-captions   If specified, captions will be downloaded --keep-vtt            If specified, .vtt files won't be removed --skip-hls            If specified, hls streams will be skipped (faster fetching) (hls streams usually contain 1080p
+                        quality for non-drm lectures) --use_mkv             If specified, MKV container will be used instead of MP4, subtitles will be muxed (if subtitles are requested)
   --info                If specified, only course information will be printed, nothing will be downloaded
 ```